 boscia is NOT Cruelty-free

-Unfortunately, boscia cannot be considered cruelty-free as their products are tested on animals as a condition to sell in Mainland China.
+Unfortunately, boscia cannot be considered cruelty-free as their products are tested on animals by the Chinese authorities.

 For cruelty-free alternatives to boscia, I recommend Yes To, Acure Organics, and Avalon Organics.